 - Treatment depends on the exact type of foot problem.
-Surgery may be required in some cases.
+Surgery or even amputation may be required in some cases.

 - Gangrene (dry gangrene) is tissue death due to the absence of blood circulation.
 It can be life-threatening if a bacterial infection develops (wet gangrene).

-- Many diabetes-related foot problems can be prevented by good control of blood sugar levels combined with appropriate
+- Many diabetes-related foot problems can be prevented by good control of blood sugar levels combined with appropriate care of the feet.

 How can diabetes cause foot problems?